Corrected generalized cross-validation for finite ensembles of penalized estimators: Non-asymptotic analysis for general ensembles

 In this section, we corroborate our theoretical results with numerical experiments on synthetic data, showing the validity of our proposed corrected GCV ($\tR_M^{\cgcv,\full}$ in \eqref{eq:cgcv-proposal}).
-The purpose is to empirically show our proposal corrected GCV (shown as CGCV) estimator accurately estimates the true risk $R_M$ (shown as Risk), while the ordinary GCV in \eqref{eq:fgcv-naive} (shown as GCV) is a poor estimator of the true risk $R_M$.
-Experiments for non-Gaussian designs are discussed in \Cref{subsec:asym-numerical} below.
+The purpose is to empirically show our proposal, the corrected GCV estimator (shown as CGCV), accurately estimates the true risk $R_M$ (shown as Risk), while the ordinary GCV in \eqref{eq:fgcv-naive} (shown as GCV) is a poor estimator of the true risk $R_M$.

-We first describe the simulation setting.
+\paragraph{Linear models with Gaussian designs. } We first describe the simulation setting.
 We set $(n, p) =(2000, 500)$ and consider different combinations of $(k, M)$ and tuning parameters $(\lambda,\lambda_1,\lambda_2)$ for the three penalty functions in \Cref{tab:examples}.
 We consider a linear model satisfying \Cref{assu:Gaussian-feature,assu:Gaussian-response} with noise variance $\sigma^2=1$.
 To be specific, we consider a non-isotropic covariance matrix $\bSigma$, whose diagonal entries are evenly spaced in $[0.1, 10]$ and other entries are 0.
-We generate the true regression coefficient $\bbeta_0$ as follows: generate $\bb_0\in \RR^p$ with its first $p-100$ rows sampled from \iid $\cN(0,1)$, and set the remaining rows to 0.
-We then scale $\bb_0$ to obtain the coefficient $\bbeta_0$ by $\bbeta_0= \bb_0(\sigma^2 / \bb_0^\top\bSigma \bb_0)^{1/2}$ so that the signal-to-noise ratio $\bbeta_0^\top\bSigma \bbeta_0 /\sigma^2$ is 1.
+We generate the true regression coefficient $\bbeta_0$ as follows: generate $\bb_0\in \RR^p$ with its first $p-100$ rows sampled from \iid $\cN(0,1)$, and set the remaining rows to $0$.
+We then scale $\bb_0$ to obtain the coefficient $\bbeta_0$ by $\bbeta_0= \bb_0(\sigma^2 / \bb_0^\top\bSigma \bb_0)^{1/2}$ so that the signal-to-noise ratio $\bbeta_0^\top\bSigma \bbeta_0 /\sigma^2$ is $1$.
 For the ridge and lasso ensembles, the tuning parameter $\lambda$ of the corresponding penalty in \Cref{tab:examples} is fixed across all the subsample estimates $\hbeta_m$.
 For the elastic net ensemble, the tuning parameter $\lambda_2$ is fixed as $0.01$ and the same sequence of $\lambda_1$ is used across all subsample estimates $\hbeta_m$.
-For each simulation setting, we perform 100 dataset repetitions and report the average of relevant risks.
+For each simulation setting, we perform $1000$ dataset repetitions and report the average of relevant risks.